Touchable

 RectButton

-To replace RectButton with Touchable, simply add underlayColor="black" to your Touchable.
-This will animate the underlay when the button is pressed.
+To replace RectButton with Touchable, add underlayColor="black" to your Touchable.
+This will tint the underlay when the button is pressed.
+The legacy RectButton switches states instantly with no fade, so also set animationDuration={0} to match its behavior.

 <Touchable